 Sydney BridgeClimb tips and afterthoughts

 - Is it safe?
+The BridgeClimb so far has a 100 percent safe record.
 I am a little scared of heights.
 The BridgeClimb is not an extreme sport.
 The bridge arch is not as steep as I thought.
 It’s wide and the bottom is covered.
 We were like walking up a hill made of steel.
 It is an enjoyable activity for everybody.

 Bridge Climbs around the world, how many do you know?